|Photo credit: Suba Palani, Chennai Magic|

 The phenomenon of having an extra breast is called polymastia; and Darwin believed it to be a form of atavism.
 Other such atavistic phenomena include additional nipples (polythelia), vestigal tails (coccygeal projection), or even prominent canines.
 A more thorough understanding of this phenomenon can be found here, including mentions of the Greek goddess Artemis, who is depicted with many breasts.

-To me it is interesting that these naturally occuring phenomena in humans are not ridiculed, or the people who have 'abnormalities' denounced as witches.
+To me it is interesting to see how these naturally occurring phenomena in humans are not ridiculed in legends.
+Neither are the people who have such 'abnormalities' denounced as witches.
 The goddess gives them their proud place under the sun.
 Truly Tadaatakai of the 3 breasts is unique among Indian goddesses.